1st Maine Cavalry Regiment: The morning

 At this point, Jackson rode to rally his men finding his old brigade coming up to reinforce the line.
 The Stonewall Brigade, inspired by their leader, attacked the Union troops, and drove them back.
 By this point, Banks' attack was spent and its initial success was unsupported.
 The Stonewall Brigade drove them back, but soon found themselves alone and unsupported.
 Banks's line reformed and counterattacked.
 Although driven back, the Stonewall Brigade's attack had bought enough time for Jackson to reform and send A.P Hill's arriving command into line.
 Jackson advanced and immediately overwhelmed Union right which collapsed.
 The Union left began to waver at the right flank's collapse and finally broke from BGEN Isaac R. Trimble's brigade's charge.

 Throughout the late afternoon and early evening, the 1st Maine remained on the extreme left flank finding "that this passive service, this being merely interested spectators, this waiting in expectancy of being called into action, [a] much harder experience, and more trying than would have been active participation, no old soldier will question for a moment."
 Again, for seven of the companies, this was the first real battle that they had been in.
-The occasional artillery shells that came in their direction had ceased once the infantry divisions swept back and forth across the field.DefeatBy 19:45, the Union line was in full retreat.
+The occasional artillery shells that came in their direction had ceased once the infantry divisions swept back and forth across the field.

+Defeat

+By 19:45, the Union line was in full retreat.
 In a last-ditch effort to help cover his infantry's retreat, Banks sent two squadrons from Buford's cavalry brigade at the Confederate line.
 They temporarily halted the Rebel advance but at great cost with only 71 of 174 escaping.
-The Confederate infantry and the 1st Maine's Shandoah Valley foe, the 7th Virginia Cavalry, now commanded by COL William E. "Grumble" Jones' pursued the retreating Federals, nearly capturing Banks and Pope at their headquarters.
+The Confederate infantry and the 1st Maine's Shandoah Valley foe, the 7th Virginia Cavalry, now commanded by Col. William E. "Grumble" Jones' pursued the retreating Federals, nearly capturing Banks and Pope at their headquarters.